gtg922r/isometric-city/conductor/tracks/building_upgrades_20251226/plan.md

 ## Phase 2: Simulation Integration (TDD)
 Integrate the upgrade logic into the core simulation loops using the new utility.

-- [ ] Task: Update `calculateServiceCoverage` in `src/lib/simulation.ts` to use dynamic ranges from `upgradeUtils`.
-- [ ] Task: Update `updateBudgetCosts` in `src/lib/simulation.ts` to account for increased maintenance of upgraded buildings.
+- [x] Task: Update `updateBudgetCosts` in `src/lib/simulation.ts` to account for increased maintenance of upgraded buildings.
-- [ ] Task: Update `calculateStats` to apply the `effectMagnitude` and `pollutionFactor` for upgraded buildings.
+- [x] Task: Update `calculateStats` to apply the `effectMagnitude` and `pollutionFactor` for upgraded buildings.
-- [ ] Task: Write failing tests in `src/lib/__tests__/simulation.upgrades.test.ts` that verify coverage and budget changes when buildings are upgraded.
+- [x] Task: Write failing tests in `src/lib/__tests__/simulation.upgrades.test.ts` that verify coverage and budget changes when buildings are upgraded.
-- [ ] Task: Implement simulation changes to pass the new tests.
+- [x] Task: Implement simulation changes to pass the new tests.
 - [ ] Task: Conductor - User Manual Verification 'Simulation Integration' (Protocol in workflow.md)

 ## Phase 3: UI - Selection Modal & Upgrade Logic